 - if there is a change in your financial circumstances, following which your creditors are unwilling to accept lower payments;

-- if you take on further credit during the course of your IVA, without first seeking the permission of your Insolvency Practitioner; or
+- if you take on further credit during the course of your agreement, without first seeking the permission of your Insolvency Practitioner; or

-- if the details given your IVA application can be proved to incorrect.
+- if the details given on your application can be proved to incorrect.

 In general terms, an IVA will fail if you do not keep to the terms agreed with your creditors.
 Chief amongst these terms will be an obligation for your to keep up with the payments set out in your plan, however as set out above an IVA will also include other requirements and failing to adhere to them could leave you in breach of your agreement.